DataAlgoDev/Learn-Python/README.md

 # Python-References
-Fundamentsls of python for Beginner to intermediate level, including data sctructures implementation.
+Fundamentals of python for Beginner to intermediate level learners.
+Implementetion of common data structures included.